 What is the current state of employee mental health?

-We're all navigating what feels like one crisis after another and all of us are impacted.
-New findings from The Harris Poll show that more than 2 in 3 employees in the U.S. say thinking about current global events has a negative impact on their mental health.
+Three years on from the start of a global pandemic, we're all still navigating what feels like one crisis after another and all of us are impacted.
+Recent findings from The Harris Poll show that more than 2 in 3 employees in the U.S. say thinking about current global events has a negative impact on their mental health.
 On top of that, half of employees in the U.S. say this has a negative impact on their work performance.

 Now's the time to move beyond "Mental Health Awareness Month" and invest in supporting employees' mental health year-round.
 Keep reading for why providing ongoing mental health support is the way forward.

-Why employee mental health must be a priority for organizational leaders in 2022 and beyond.
+Why employee mental health must be a priority for organizational leaders in 2023 and beyond mental health awareness month.

 It’s true that investing in employee wellbeing and mental health support requires intention, time, and money, but that investment leads to workplaces that power people and business objectives.
 Here's what investment in employee mental health can achieve: